Horse Checklist: “Before You Buy”

 Normally, horses are kept in stables.
 There’s sure to be someone willing to take over feeding and cleaning the stall for you if you go on vacation with your parents.
 But you need someone that will also exercise your horse regularly.
 Being stuck in the stall would make your horse unhappy.

-Horses are expensive to buy and to keep (animal, saddle, reins, equipment etc.).
-You don’t just need food, but vaccinations, shoes and, ideally, insurance.
+Horses are really very expensive.
+Even buying one can cost a lot.
+But that isn’t the worst of it.
+You don’t just need food and equipment (saddles, reins etc.), but vaccinations, shoes and, ideally, insurance.
 If your pet gets ill, you’ll have to take it to the vet and it could need medication or an expensive operation.

 If you’re under 18, your parents will be ultimately responsible for your horse.
 You can’t have one without their permission.